 - For Windows 7 and Windows 8.1 - March, 2017 (or later) Security Monthly Rollup

 - For Windows 10 - Cumulative Update for Windows 10 Version 1607 (KB4015217) (or later)

 Enable Internet Explorer data collection, which is disabled by default.
 The best way to enable it is to modify the Upgrade Readiness deployment script to allow Internet Explorer data collection before you run it.
-In addition, to enable Site Discovery on Windows 10 you must set computers to the Enhanced Telemetry Level for the Feedback and Diagnostics setting (Privacy > Feedback & Diagnostics settings), and enable Page Prediction within Internet Explorer 11.
+In addition, to enable Site Discovery on Windows 10 you must set computers to the Enhanced diagnostic data level for the Feedback and Diagnostics setting (Privacy > Feedback & Diagnostics settings), and enable Page Prediction within Internet Explorer 11.